developer-student-club-thapar/botsFramework/README.md

 This repository contains various Slack Bots for various purposes and information sharing in DSC TIET-GS Slack Channel

 </div>
-## Current goals for the project are:

-3 different chat bots to be developed,

-    1. For Hacathons, primarily from telegram.
-    2. Medium/ technical articles
-    3. Recruitment of Hacathon teams

-3 stages for the Bots are:

-    1. Scraping using metadata
-    2. Using Regex
-    3. Applying NLP

 ## Runtime Instructions

 ### Dev.to

 	1.$ cd/dev.to
 	2.$ npm install
 	3.configure the value of the environment variable  SLACK_TOKENDEV